Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Special Days Widget](widgets/special-days-widget.js)

-This is a small widget that shows today’s special days.
+This small widget shows today's special days.
 The days are scraped from https://www.daysoftheyear.com/.
 This widget will display up to 5 special days.

 * Easily change text colours and the background colour
 * Colours support dark and light mode changing